 It is our goal to maintain our school buildings for current and future generations.
 Many sections of our schools date back over 7 decades.
 Preventative maintenance and repairs have kept them functional.

 A Testament to Capital Improvement Projects: “Raise the Roof”

 Roofs are like the hand of God.
 We can forget their protection until life lets in a little rain.

+The St. Joseph School roof was letting in more than a little rain.
+The problem, however, goes beyond a quick patch and a mop and bucket.
+Structural analysis of the roof in 2018 told a grim if loving tale.
 The original school building, dedicated in 1949, had one roof system.
-Since then, generations of parishioners, alumni, and benefactors have raised funds to expand and add to the school, including an extensive middle school addition, which opened in 2009.
+Since then, generations of parishioners, alumni, and benefactors raised funds to expand and add to the school, including an extensive middle school addition, which opened in 2009.

 Repairing a roof may not be a flashy job, but it is a noble one.
 Protecting God’s children is always a noble job.